leolanese/Angular-Fetch-Search-Filtering/README.md

 ## angular fetch On Data From API.
 Using stand-alone Components, Observables and Subject

+1) data filter using RxJs operators and Angular Reactive forms features
-- The first solution uses a Pipe, template with ngModel, ngModelOnChange, 2-way-binding [()]
+2) This solution uses a Pipe, template with ngModel, ngModelOnChange, 2-way-binding [()]
-- The second uses template reference variable (#), event-binding ()
+3) This solution uses template reference variable (#), event-binding ()

 > both uses Subject, Observables and | async pipe